Want to sell Showit templates but don’t where to start?

 If you’re planning on including a mini or extensive how-to-use Showit course with your templates—you can also look into course hosting platforms like Podia, Kajabi or Kartra.
 ThriveCart also has added course hosting capabilities.

-To setup most of these on your Showit website (except for WooCommerce)—all you need to do is copy the code for the “buy button” that is generated from whichever shopping cart option you chose.
+To set up most of these on your Showit website (except for WooCommerce)—all you need to do is copy the code for the “buy button” that is generated from whichever shopping cart option you chose.
 You’ll paste the code into an embed code element on your sales page in Showit.

 WooCommerce on the other hand will work out of the box by creating a page template—but it will take some code to adjust the design style of the shop, product, cart and checkout pages.